Olajydon/Products_weekly_sales_tansaction_clustering/README.md

-# Insight into Weekly Product Sales using Clustering l
+# Insight into Weekly Product Sales using Clustering
 # Aim
 To use data mining techniques to group the different products in the dataset into different sales groups.
 # Data set